uadyfmat/hci-course-testrunner/Tests/Usability Tests/Usability Test Design.md

 [*Go to Exploratory Tests*](../Exploratory%20Tests/)

 ## Description
-This document includes the design that the testing team must follow for the application of the Usability Tests corresponding to the ***"Extension of the Test Runner aimed at students"*** project.
+This document includes the design that the testing team must follow for the application of the Usability Tests corresponding to the ***"Extension of the Test-Runner aimed at students"*** project.
 Likewise, the elements to be considered during its application are detailed.

 ## Selection of Priority RNFs